thesecretlab/diary/Steps.md

 When you launch the app, you can create new notes, and delete them.
 Next up: connecting tapping the notes to showing them.

+In order to have a navigation bar that doesn't have an ugly gap above it on the iPad, you need to use a navigation controller.
+Therefore, the right-hand-side needs to have a navigation controller, inside of which is the note view controller.
+It's kind of an ugly hack.

+1. Delete the larger view controller.
+2. Drag in a Navigation Controller.
+3. Control-drag from the Split View Controller to the Navigation Controller, and make it the Detail View Controller.
+4. The navigation controller comes with a table view controller.
+Delete it.
+5. Drag in a View Controller.
+Make it the root view of the Navigation Controller.
+6. Select the new view controller, and set its class to DYNoteViewController.